Emergent Causality and the Foundation of Consciousness: Emergent Causality

 \subsection{Emergent representation of interventions}

 This does not entirely resolve our problem.
 Even if intervention is represented as a variable, that variable must still be explicitly defined before accurate induction can take place.
 It is an abstract notion which is presupposed.
 Variables are undefined in the context of definitions \ref{d1}, \ref{d2} and \ref{d3} for this very reason.
 Variables tend to be very abstract (for example, ``number of chickens'' may presuppose both a concept of chicken and a decimal numeral system), and the purpose (according to \cite{bennett2022a} and \cite{bennettmaruyama2022a}) of the formalism is to construct such abstractions via induction.
-It does so using a formal definition of reality that makes as few assumptions as possible \cite{bennett2023a}, in order to address symbol grounding \cite{harnad1990} and other problems associated with dualism.
+It does so by formally defining reality (environment and cognition within that) using as few assumptions as possible \cite{bennett2023appendices}, in order to address symbol grounding \cite{harnad1990} and other problems associated with dualism.
 In this context, cause and effect are statements as defined in \ref{d2}.
-Returning to the example of Larry, instead of the variables $A, C$ and $R$, we have an implementable language $\langle H, V, L \rangle$ and statements $c, r \in L$ such that if $h$ is the current state of reality\footnote{Recall from definition \ref{d1} and \ref{d2} that a statement is true iff part of the present state.} then: { }As before, assume we have concluded $p(r \in h \mid c \in h) = 1$ from passive observation, the naive interpretation of which is that we can make it rain by forcing Larry to wear a coat.
-However, the statement associated with this intervention is not \textit{just} $c = \textit{``Larry put on a raincoat"}$ but a third $a \in L$ such that:
+Returning to the example of Larry, instead of variables $A, C$ and $R$ we have a vocabulary $\mathfrak{v}$, and $c, r \in L_\mathfrak{v}$ which have a truth value in accordance with definition 2:

+As before, assume we have concluded $p(r \mid c) = 1$ from passive observation, the naive interpretation of which is that we can make it rain by forcing Larry to wear a coat.
+However, the statement associated with this intervention is not \textit{just} $c = \textit{``Larry put on a raincoat''}$ but a third $a \in L$ such that: